USS Rutland: World War II service

 She reported to the Commander-in-Chief, Pacific, on 9 October 1944.
 Her shakedown took place along the West Coast of the United States.
 On 30 November 1944 she departed Oakland, California for Pearl Harbor.
-She arriving on 6 December and with other ships of Transport Division 47 loaded the 5th Marine Division at Hilo, Hawaii.
+She arrived on 6 December and with other ships of Transport Division 47 loaded the 5th Marine Division at Hilo, Hawaii.
 In and around the islands she conducted training exercises with the crew and troops.

 With the division she departed Pearl Harbor on 27 January 1945 for Eniwetok Atoll, Marshall Islands.
 She arrived on 5 February, and then steamed to Saipan and Tinian Islands.
 On 16 February, Squadron 16, of which Division 47 was a part, steamed to Iwo Jima and was part of the Battle of Iwo Jima.

 At Iwo Jima on 19 February 1945, she took part in the assault of the fortified island.
 She supported her landing craft that operated on Red Beaches 1 and 2.
 For eight days, she unloaded troops and cargo and took on the many casualties.
 Although 11 of the ship with her were lost, and several of her beach party troop personnel were wounded, only one was killed.